-Similarly, the transportation of mineral resources around, through and out of the region can give rise to adverse effects.
+Similarly, the transportation of mineral resources around, through and out of the region can give rise to adverse environmental effects and can have economic implications.
 There are benefits to allowing extraction and processing by extractive industries as close as possible to the location of use of the final product to avoid distributing adverse effects across a greater area than necessary to meet the need for these resources.

-The regionally significant resource management issues for soils and minerals are:
+The regionally significant issues and the issues of significance to the Wellington region's iwi authorities for soils and minerals are: